NixNeovim/NixNeovimPlugins/README.md

 this contains old information.
 Just open an issue for now

-Copy the entry from manifest.txt to blacklist.txt and create a PR.
+Copy the entry from manifest.yaml to blocklist.yaml and create a PR.
 The GitHub Actions will do the rest, including removing the entry from manifest.yaml

 ## Credits